-would be connected by various paths to distant rural areas, and proposed MSD 61 would extend to the Buffalo city line.
-Indeed, the correction of a violation of the block-onborder rule would result in the inclusion of several blocks from the city of Buffalo in this district.12 The plan is obviously designed to dilute the voting power not only of the black citizens of Rochester, but of their white neighbors as well.
+The Senate Majority / LATFOR proposal would divide Rochester among three districts, splitting the city's black community among all three.
+The center of the city would be connected by various paths to distant rural areas, and proposed SD 61 would extend to the Buffalo city line.
+Indeed, the correction of a violation of the block-on-border rule could result in the inclusion of several blocks from the city of Buffalo in this district.
+The plan is obviously designed to dilute the voting power not only of the black citizens of Rochester, but of their white neighbors as well.
 All are to be prevented from seeing that their common interests are represented in the Senate.

-The Senate Alternative Revision (February 12, 2012), by contrast, places virtually all of Rochester in a single district (ASD 56), which would be one of two districts wholly within Monroe County.13
+The Senate Alternative (February 9, 2012), by contrast, places all of Rochester in a single district, which would be one of two districts wholly within Monroe County.